natcap/natural-capital-footprint-impact/README.md

 ```
 To do this in QGIS, use the *Add Delimited Text Layer* tool to add the CSV data as a point layer, then *Export > Save Features As* to save the layer to a GeoPackage.

 In ArcGIS Pro, import the CSV data to a point layer using the *XY Data to Point* tool.
-This will create a point shapefile that you can use as input to this script.
+This will create a point shapefile that you can use instead of a GeoPackage.

 2. If your asset data is in a geographic (non-projected) coordinate system, such as latitude/longitude, reproject it to a projected coordinate system, such as Eckert IV:
 ```